cis-famu/GameTrack/MeetingLogs.md

    c. **Task Assignments for Milestone 3**
       - Justin Lowery will do the Data Flow Diagram.
       - Terrelle Thomas will do the wireframes, Request for Quote, Style Guide, Marketing Material's.
+      - Other Members will focus on the correction needed for Milestone 2

 2. **Team Meeting Document**
    - [Insert link to the team meeting document or provide space for notes]